microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 [^1]: In Node.js v22.12.0 and later, a `require` of an ES module is allowed, but only if the resolved module and its top-level imports don’t use top-level `await`.
 TypeScript does not try to enforce this rule, as it lacks the ability to tell from a declaration file whether the corresponding JavaScript file contains top-level `await`.

-### Module specifiers are not transformed
+### Module specifiers are not transformed by default

-While the `module` compiler option can transform imports and exports in input files to different module formats in output files, the module _specifier_ (the string `from` which you `import`, or pass to `require`) is always emitted as-written.
+While the `module` compiler option can transform imports and exports in input files to different module formats in output files, the module _specifier_ (the string `from` which you `import`, or pass to `require`) is emitted as-written.
 For example, an input like:

 ```ts
 import { add } from "./math.mjs";